cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 • Adult combo with premium items

-Pricing psychology
+Pricing psychology for bundles

 Bundles should clearly show the saving, even if it is modest.
 A £1 saving is often enough to push a customer towards the bundle option.

-Use language such as:
+Use simple value language such as:

 • Best value